 Q2. concept of time - flexibility - do you suggest adding those as an "extra duration" in the individual tasks or schedule or as an overall "risk" in the project.

 A2.
 Every project that works across different time zones and time cultures would have to entertain 'extra duration' as well as provide risk management for different time cultures.
-However, the more awareness you can create, and the more cultural competency can be developed through training the less friction there will be when you can agree and align on how you want to be working together to achieve joint goals.
+However, the more awareness you can create, and the more cultural competency can be developed through relevant cultural intelligence training, the less friction there will be when you can agree and align on how you want to be working together to achieve joint goals.

 Q3.
 Hierarchy - Turkey is missing on the chart.
 I presume those results are coming from different studies.